-Economic Development Initiatives (EDI) or Community Development Block Grants (CDBG)
+Economic Development Initiatives (EDI)

-- The EDI program supports projects that are generally eligible for assistance under the Community Development Block Grant program of the U.S. Department of Housing and Urban Development. - O Eligible uses of funds include the acquisition of real property, construction of new affordable housing, elimination of blight, and construction, rehabilitation or improvement of public facilities (except buildings for general conduct of government), such as neighborhood centers, parks, and shelters for populations with specific needs such as survivors of domestic violence and the homeless. - Objectives identified by the CDBG program: (1) benefitting low and moderate-income persons or communities; (2) preventing or eliminating slums or blight; or (3) addressing community development needs having a particular urgency because existing conditions pose a serious and immediate threat to the health or welfare of the community for which other funding is not available. - o Construction funded by CDS funds are subjected to Build America, Buy America requirements. - This account is located in the Transportation, Housing, and Urban Development Bill.
+- The EDI program supports projects that are generally eligible for assistance under the Community Development Block Grant program of the U.S. Department of Housing and Urban Development. - O Eligible uses of funds include the acquisition of real property, construction of new affordable housing, elimination of blight, and construction, rehabilitation or improvement of public facilities (except buildings for general conduct of government), such as neighborhood centers, parks, and shelters for populations with specific needs such as survivors of domestic violence or the homeless. - Objectives identified by the CDBG program: (1) benefitting low and moderate income persons or communities; (2) preventing or eliminating slums or blight; or (3) addressing community development needs having a particular urgency because existing conditions pose a serious and immediate threat to the health or welfare of the community for which other funding is not available. - O Construction projects funded or partially funded with CDS funds are subjected to Build America, Buy America (BABA) requirements.
+If you are requesting EDI funding for a multi-phase construction project, any subsequent construction phases following use of CDS funds would be subjected to BABA requirements. - This account is located in the Transportation, Housing, and Urban Development (THUD) bill.

-Earmarks proposed in FY24 under this authority ranged from \$500,000 to about \$3 million.
+CDS proposed in FY25 under this authority ranged from \$250,000 to \$1.5 million.